 Protection of Children

-We have analyzed this interim rule under Executive Order 13045, Protection of Children from Environmental Health Risks and Safety Risks.
-This interim rule is not an economically significant rule and does not pose an environmental risk to health or risk to safety that may disproportionately affect children.
+The Coast Guard analyzed this proposed rule under Executive Order 13045, Protection of Children from Environmental Health Risks and Safety Risks.
+This proposed rule is not an economically significant rule and does not pose an environmental risk to health or risk to safety that may disproportionately affect children.

 Indian Tribal Governments

-The Coast Guard has considered the environmental impact of this interim rule and concluded that, under figure 2-1, (34)(g), of Commandant Instruction M16475.lD, this rule is categorically excluded from further environmental documentation.
+The Coast Guard considered the environmental impact of this proposed rule and concluded that, under figure 2-1, (34)(g), of Commandant Instruction M16475.lD, this proposed rule is categorically excluded from further environmental documentation.
 A “Categorical Exclusion Determination” is available in the docket where indicated under ADDRESSES.Start List of Subjects

 List of Subjects in 33 CFR Part 165